Amritsar: Operation Blue Star

-Operation Blue Star (1 – 6 June 1984) was an Indian military operation ordered by Indira Gandhi, the Prime Minister of India to curb and remove Sikh militants from the Golden Temple in Amritsar.
-The operation was carried out by Indian army troops with tanks and armoured vehicles.
-Militarily successful, the operation aroused immense controversy, and the government's justification for the timing and style of the attack are hotly debated.
-Operation Blue Star was included in the Top 10 Political Disgraces by India Today magazine.
+Amritsar was a center of unrest in the late 20th century.
+In the 1980s, Sikh militants occupied the Golden Temple there.
+Prime Minister of India, Indira Gandhi, ordered Operation Blue Star (1 – 6 June 1984), an Indian military operation to remove the militants from the temple.
+The operation was carried out by Indian army troops equipped with tanks and armoured vehicles.
+While militarily successful, the operation aroused immense controversy.
+The government's justification for the timing and style of the attack are hotly debated.
+India Today magazine has ranked Operation Blue Star as among the Top 10 Political Disgraces in India.